How many in America?

 The United States is currently home to 10 cities with populations of more than 1 million people.
 At the top of the list is New York, followed by Los Angeles and Chicago.
 The other cities on the 1 million-plus list include Houston, Philadelphia, Phoenix, San Antonio, San Diego, Dallas, and San Jose.

 With 23,801 locations in the United States in 2019, Subway is the largest restaurant chain in America.
 The number dwarfs McDonald’s, which had 13,837 in 2019.
 However, the number doesn’t necessarily mean the sandwich chain is experiencing total success—the number of Subway stores has decreased in the last few years, and in 2020, Subway slipped out of the top five most profitable restaurant chains in the U.S. Those more-profitable chains are Burger King, Taco Bell, Chick-fil-A, Starbucks, and McDonald’s.

-From coast to coast, there were 60,138 bars serving drinks in America as of July 2021.
-The industry had previously experienced negative growth of -1.9% from 2015 to 2020.
+From coast to coast, there were 59,052 bars serving drinks in America.
+The industry experienced negative growth of -1.9% from 2015 to 2020.
 Those statistics show the impact of COVID-19, which shuttered most of the industry in 2020 and made for a dismal year for bars and nightclubs.